Interoperable Digital Identity and Patient Matching

 • Requester, either a human or a system, is authenticated and authorized to perform the action

-• Receiving system may run both weighting and scoring processes found on the [Patient Matching] page
+• Receiving system can run both weighting and scoring processes found on the Patient Matching page

 Workflow: